apereo/apereo.github.io/_posts/uportal/2016-09-15-myuw-build-now-and-future.md

 During the most recent uPortal development meeting we were discussing how uPortal building and deployment currently works and ought to work.
 It came up that other campuses are checking out the project on each server, building the ear, and shipping it to Tomcat.
 UW does not take that approach and we thought it may be helpful to articulate what we do to maybe help steer the next generation uPortal project (aka uPortal 5).

+Edits:
++ adjusted to reflect the new name `uPortal app framework` and new repository location for what was previously known as `uw-frame`

 ## The Now

 There are many pieces of technology that the UW uses.
 Here are the components and some other definitions that will be used in this technical document: